BlindSigma/sticky-server/README.md

 ## Usage ##

-See /example/ for full code
+See /example/ for more detailed code and worker/master messaging.

 Main server.js file: